Scarlett O'Hara: Character summary

 The Civil War sweeps away the lifestyle in which Scarlett was raised, and Southern society falls into ruin.
 Scarlett, left destitute after Sherman's army marches through Georgia, becomes the sole source of strength for her family.
 Her character begins to harden as her relatives, the family slaves and the Wilkes family look to her for protection from homelessness and starvation.
-Scarlett becomes money-conscious and more materialistic in her motivation to ensure her family survives and Tara stays in her possession, while other Georgian farmers lose their homes.
-This extends to first offering herself as a mistress to Rhett; although after Rhett's rejection, Scarlett resorts to marrying her younger sister's beau, Frank Kennedy, investing in and starting a business herself, engaging in controversial business practices and even exploiting convict labor in order to make her lumber business profit.
-Her conduct results in the accidental death of Frank, and shortly after she marries Rhett Butler for "fun" and because he is very wealthy.
+Scarlett becomes money-conscious and more materialistic in her motivation to ensure that her family survives and Tara stays in her possession, while other Georgian plantation owners lose their homes.
+This extends to first offering herself as a mistress to Rhett; although after Rhett's rejection, Scarlett resorts to marrying her younger sister's beau, Frank Kennedy, investing in and starting a business herself, engaging in controversial business practices, and even exploiting convict labor in order to make her lumber business profitable.
+Her conduct results in the accidental death of Frank, and shortly after, she marries Rhett Butler for "fun" and because he is very wealthy.
 They have a little girl named Bonnie, but she dies from a horseback riding accident that leaves Rhett and Scarlett's relationship unstable.

 Scarlett is too fixated on Ashley Wilkes to realize her pursuit of him is misdirected until the climax of the novel.
-With the death of Melanie Wilkes, she realizes her pursuit of Ashley was a childish romance and she has loved Rhett Butler for some time.
-She pursues Rhett from the Wilkes home to their home, only to discover he has given up hope of ever receiving her love, and is about to leave her.
-After telling him she loves him, he refuses to stay with her, which leads to the famous line, "Frankly, my dear, I don't give a damn."
-Wracked with grief, but determined to win him back Scarlett returns to Tara to regain her strength and create a plan to reunite with Rhett.
+With the death of Melanie Wilkes, she realizes her pursuit of Ashley was a childish romance, and she has loved Rhett Butler for some time.
+She pursues Rhett from the Wilkes home to their home, only to discover he has given up hope of ever receiving her love and is about to leave her.
+After telling him she loves him, he refuses to stay with her, which leads to the famous line in the movie, "Frankly, my dear, I don't give a damn."
+Wracked with grief but determined to win him back, Scarlett returns to Tara to regain her strength and create a plan to reunite with Rhett.